povisenko/povisenko/README.md

 I am active on [Stack Overflow](https://stackoverflow.com/users/2852528/serhii-povisenko).
 Doing software engineering professionally, I became convinced that a degree of that professionalism correlates with the fact, whether you write the code regularly or not.
 Stack Overflow allowed me to learn a lot.
 And this is a community I'd like to contribute to.
 In the past, I wrote a few pages on different software engineering topics for other blogs, but nowadays, as a tech writer, I only contribute to Stack Overflow once in a while.
 The pages that I published apart, I will leave here as a sublist:
   * Java Memory Consumption in Docker and How We Employed Spring Boot. [link](https://dzone.com/articles/how-to-decrease-jvm-memory-consumption-in-docker-u)
-  * Running Java on AWS Infrastructure: How To Put the Bricks Together. [link](https://dzone.com/articles/architecture-for-your-startup-or-how-to-put-sticks)
   * How to Extend Your AWS Infrastructure with Direct Connect Using Terraform. [link](https://www.freecodecamp.org/news/how-to-extend-your-aws-infrastructure/)
   * COM Interface API Tutorial: Java Spring Boot + JACOB Library. [link](https://www.freecodecamp.org/news/interface-in-java-tutorial-how-to-call-the-com-interface-spring-boot-jacob-library/)